Artist Statement

 4 I don’t paint from photographs, they are from memories, sketches, even dreams.
 The colors I use are the colors of my imagination, as vibrant as the memories themselves.
 Sometimes objects or even people are distilled down to simpler shapes to better express their essence.
 While my work is figurative, it is not trying to copy reality.

 “Painting is a meditation for me.
 Through the process of painting, I get to relive and refine my memories.
 Adjusting colors or images, over and over until I get as close as possible to the feeling that launched the painting.
-I hope that the work, when finished, recreates the feeling I’ve had and connects that to the viewer.
+I hope that the work, when finished, captures the feeling I’ve had and connects that to the viewer.

 Daniel Samakow